Apolline-Lille/apolline-android/README.md

  * [Sonar-kotlin](https://github.com/arturbosch/sonar-kotlin) - Kotlin Sonarqube plugin (Unofficial)
  * [Detekt](https://github.com/arturbosch/detekt) - Kotlin static code analysis tool.
 It operates on the abstract syntax tree provided by the Kotlin compiler.
  * [JaCoCo](http://www.eclemma.org/jacoco/) - JaCoCo is a free code coverage library for Java, which has been created by the EclEmma team based on the lessons learned from using and integration existing libraries for many years.
- * [Easylauncher](https://github.com/arturbosch/sonar-kotlin) - Gradle plugin which modify the launcher icon of each of your app-variants using simple gradle rules.
-Add ribbons of any color, overlay your own images, change the colors of the icon.
  * [SeekBarPreference](https://github.com/x1306e6d/SeekBarPreference) - SeekBarPreference is an android library to help using preference with SeekBar.
  * [RxBluetooth](https://github.com/IvBaranov/RxBluetooth) - Android reactive bluetooth library.
 Basically, RxBluetooth is just wrapper around android BluetoothAdapter.
  * [Android-CircleMenu](https://github.com/szugyi/Android-CircleMenu) - Simple implementation of a circle menu for Android applications.